AdamCorbinFAUPhD/CEN5035-Software-Engineering/final/final_paper.md

 It would be interesting to see how well the model preforms for the specific model.

 ## Speech and Gaze paper
+From the speech and gaze paper I probably would want to leverage what they have done but dive deep into a different direction and that is called trust.
+Yes we have seen in these results that and form of gaze congruent, or incongruent is a good thing for response time but the feedback from the participates of trust being broken really piqued my interest.

+I would like to then replicate some of the same experiments but have a more detailed survey about trust.

+I might want to mix up the experiments to have some participates where the robot was always correct and some where the robot was incorrect all the time.
+Also some where they were 75% correct and 25% correct.
+From the feedback with the users I would like to see how they feel about their experiments.
+The hypothesis is that gaze might be positive in reaction time but the humans found trust issues with the robot.

+I would be interested to see if this experiment could be conducted online with a video recording.
+Since there are only so many combinations it would be easy to create the videos for each of the blocks and replay them randomly.
+This could increase the number of participants to the internet where I could crowd source some data.

 # Validation Methodology [10pts]
 ## Picard paper